Asia stocks edge up on steady China GDP, earnings in focus

 The euro was steady at $1.2377 .
 The dollar was effectively flat at 107.060 yen

 The pound rose to $1.4355 , its highest since June 2016, with focus on data that could cement expectations of a May interest rate increase from the Bank of England.
-[GBP/]

 The Hong Kong Monetary Authority (HKMA) stepped into the currency market again on Tuesday, buying HK$5.77 billion ($735 million) in Hong Kong dollars as the local currency repeatedly hit the lower end of its allowable trading band.